RELEASE DATE: January 1990

 This quote is taken directly from the Genghis Khan instruction manual: “In Koei simulation games, as in real life (!), things do not always go as you expect.
 If you don’t do as well as you hoped for in the beginning, don’t give up!
 The real enjoyment comes from learning how to play the game.
 Try to understand how each of your commands affects all the factors in the game and use this knowledge to plan ahead….
 Eventually, you will find your own way to play, whether it be aggressive, tactical, or diplomatic, and maybe even find out a little about yourself in the process” (italics mine).
 An observation, followed by a question: Koei saw a market for historical simulation games on 8 and 16-bit systems… and they sold well.
 Who at Koei had the audacity to ask players to “try to understand” the game?
 It’s the equivalent of saying “Congratulations, we at Koei think you’re an idiot!
 Thank you for spending fifty dollars on a product you may never fully comprehend!”
 I can only conclude one thing: the people running Koei, both then and now, are mad geniuses who somehow understand the niche market better than almost any other small game company, save Atlus and maybe Natsume.

-.
+Anyways, Genghis Khan right?
+I’m going to take you on a whimsical journey, a la Dragon Warrior.
 It will be my little way of trying to understand the game with you, the reader.
 Perhaps together we can make sense of this beast of a game.

 5 minutes: Right off the bat, you’re asked which scenario you wish to play.
 Having done my extensive GK research, I can say that I desire the “Mongol Scenario,” as opposed to the “World Scenario.”
 The latter sounds very intimidating, as you’re essentially trying to unify the world, as opposed to simply rising up the ranks in the Mongol Empire.
 Alright!
 I’ve selected Prince Temujin as my character because his stats are the highest.
 Difficulty level is set at 2 out of 5 because I want to understand and not get destroyed right off the bat.
 Everything seems in order… oh sweet merciful McGillicuddy, what is this horrendous menu?!
 I have about 14 options, but I have no idea what I should be doing?
 Should I go to war, tax my citizens, recruit and train soldiers, work on my countries policies?